milan0122/google_firebase_learning/README.md

 - **Update & Delete**: Users can update or delete items in the database.
 - Same operation has also performed with FirebaseFireStore
-- **Upload Image**: able to upload in firebase storage from external device (simulator or real device)
+- **Upload Image**: able to upload in firebase storage from external device (simulator or real device) -**Forgot Password**: implement this features to enhance users security
 ## Getting Started

 ### Prerequisites